The Bystander Effect: Why Pupils Stay Silent and How

 Liu et al. (2022)

 This study explores using virtual reality technology to research bystander behaviour in school bullying scenarios.
-For teachers, this could provide innovative ways to train students in intervention strategies and help them understand the psychological factors that prevent peers from helping victims of bullying.
+For teachers, this could provide original ways to train students in intervention strategies and help them understand the psychological factors that prevent peers from helping victims of bullying.

 Hubungan Antara Bystander Effect dengan Perilaku Prososial pada Mahasiswa Pekanbaru View study ↗